oracle-samples/oci-data-science-ai-samples/distributed_training/horovod.md

       env:
 ```

-**Note** that you have to setup the `workDir` property to point to your object storage bucket, that will be used to storage checkpoints and logs.
+**Note** that you have to setup the `workDir` property to point to your object storage bucket on OCI, that will be used to storage checkpoints and logs.
 Additionally the `WORKSPACE` and the `WORKSPACE_PREFIX` have to be set as well to point to bucket that will be used to sync those logs.

 ### Local Testing

 Before triggering the job run, you can test the container image and verify the training code, dependencies etc.

 #### a.
-Test locally - stand-alone run (Recommended)
+Test locally, stand-alone run (Recommended)

 In order to test the training code locally, run the `ads opctl run` with `-b local` flag.
 Further when you ready to run your code as a Job on Oracle Cloud Infrastructure Data Science Service, simply use `-b job` flag instead (default).